 I don’t need them.

 An array of cracking hummed the bedrock, tickling his feet.
-He looked to the rock, knowing it would soon crumble, but before returning to his truck, he fixed his attention on the largest red star above, where his destination lied–his new home far removed from humanity’s Paradise.
+He looked to the rock, knowing it would soon crumble, but before returning to his truck, he fixed his attention on the largest red star above, where his destination lied–his new home far removed from the crumbling planet Earth.

 With the crispness of a machine, he pivoted from the core’s glow and strolled to the truck.